mk-fg/pulseaudio-mixer-cli/README.md

 	                        (0-100%, default: 5%).
 	  -l level, --max-level level
 	                        Value to treat as max (default: 65536).
+	  -n, --use-media-name  Display streams by "media.name" property, if possible.
+	                        Default is to prefer application name and process properties.
 	  -v, --verbose         Dont close stderr to see any sort of errors (which mess up curses interface, thus silenced that way by default).